FrankCdeJong/VirtualAvatars/README.md

 * Once imported, rename the imported skeleton to the name of your avatar.
 * Open a new window in blender and select the `Dope sheet`, and the `Action Editor`
 * In the Scene select the base avatars skeleton, and in the Action Editor click the button next to the button labeled "New" called "Browse Action to be linked".
-* Select the imported animation after which you can delete the imported skeleton.
+* Select the imported animation.
+This adds the animation to the avatar's skeleton.
+* The imported skeleton with the animation can be removed.
 * Repeat this process for as many animations you want to add to the avatar.

 ### 5.2.5 Importing the avatar to Unity